 City Types of recognition What causes are recognized Who owns the program Criteria Notes Brampton Clock Tower Lighting Flag Raising Proclamations Public awareness campaigns Charitable fundraising campaigns Arts and cultural celebrations Special honours The City The Protocol Office will assess and approve community flag raising requests from charitable and non-profit organizations based on the following criteria.
 The City will fly flags on the Community Flag Pole: a.
 Of nations recognized by the Government of Canada to celebrate a country's national day or on the anniversary of a special occasion b.
 Of organizations that have a presence in the Brampton community, except those outlined in section below.
 The City will not approve requests for flag raisings on the Community Flag Pole requested by: a.
 Organizations or groups that are political or partisan in nature, including political parties or political organizations b.
 Organizations that promote hatred, violence, racism, or discrimination of any kind c.
 Religious organizations d.
-Organizations that promote hatred, violence, racism, or discrimination of any kind c.
-Religious organizations d.
-Organizations that prove requests for use of the Community Flag Pole for flags that: a.
+Organizations that have already flown a flag on the Community Flag Pole within the same calendar year e.
+Commercial entities.
+The City will not approve requests for use of the Community Flag Pole for flags that: a.
 Belong to nations not recognized by the Government of Canada b.
 Represent political causes c.
 Celebrate religious events d.
 Celebrate corporate events e.
 Support of groups, organizations, or events that promote beliefs contrary to any other City policy or pose a reputational risk to the City f.
 Belong to nations that have already flown on the Community Flag Pole within the same calendar year.
 Clock Tower Lighting - All clock tower lighting requests are subject to approval by the City's Protocol Office and based on availability on a first come first served basis.
 Requests must be made four weeks in advance of the requested lighting date.
-A clock tower lighting date
+A clock tower lighting does